calebowens/web-element-composition-utility/README.md

   constructor() {
     super();
-    this.init(document.getElementById("app"));

-    // Register the event listener on the internal element of the button this.toggle.element.addEventListener("click", () => {
+    this.init(document.getElementById("app")); // Register the event listener on the internal element of the button

+    this.toggle.element.addEventListener("click", () => {
-      this.show = !this.show;

-      // We've modified state so we need to re-render the button this.rerender();
+      this.show = !this.show; // We've modified state so we need to re-render the button this.rerender();
     });
   }
   render() {
     if (this.show) {
-      return [new P("Hello There!"), this.toggle];
+      return [new P("HelloThere!"), this.toggle];
     } else {
       return [this.toggle];
     }